A 44-minute periodic radio transient in a supernova remnant: Abstract

 \section{Abstract}

-\bfseries \boldmath Long-period radio transients (LPTs) are a newly discovered class of radio emitters with yet incomprehensibly long rotation periods, ranging from minutes to hours.
-The astrophysical nature of their isolated counterparts remains undetermined.
-We report a new LPT, DART J1832-0911 (2656.23±0.15~s period), the first evidence associating such objects to supernova remnants (SNRs).
-Its dispersion measure distance aligns well with the distance of the SNR, confirming its origin from a supernova explosion.
-The source displays either phase-locked circularly polarized emission or nearly 100\% linear polarization in radio bands.
+Long-period radio transients (LPTs) are a newly discovered class of radio emitters with periods ranging from minutes to hours.
+The astrophysical nature remains undetermined, particularly of LPTs with no detectable companions.
+We report the first evidence for a plausible supernova remnant (SNR) association with an LPT (DART J1832-0911, 2656.23±0.15~s period), which supports a neutron star origin of such objects.
+The dispersion measure of this LPT, SNR's CO emission and HI absorption, and low probability of chance of alignment with field pulsars are all consistent with such an association.
+The source displays either phase-locked circular or nearly 100\% linear polarization, indicating its strong and geometrically stable magnetic field.
 No detectable optical counterpart was found, even with a 10m-class telescope.
-The J1832-0911’s SNR association, stable, highly polarized emission, and abnormally long period strongly favor its origin from a young neutron star, whose spin has been braked, possibly by interaction with supernova’s fallback materials.
-This discovery provides critical insights into the nature of ultra-long period transients and their evolutionary link to stellar remnants.
+The SNR association and the stable polarization suggest that DART J1832-0911 most likely originates from a young neutron star, whose spin could have been braked by supernova’s fallback materials.
+This discovery provides critical insights into the nature of ultra-long period transients and their link to stellar remnants.